WeblateOrg/weblate/docs/admin/install.rst

       pip install "Weblate[PHP,Fluent]"

-   Or you can install Weblate will all optional features:
+   Or you can install Weblate with all optional features:

    .. code-block:: sh